Become a SOAR Leader

 - Deliver a short, impromptu public speech

-All applicants will be assigned a SOAR Carousel sessions to attend on Saturday, November 9.
-You will be notified of your session's time and location via Missouri State email by Thursday, November 7.
+All applicants will be assigned a SOAR Carousel session to attend on Saturday, October 28th.
+You will be notified of your session's time and more information via Missouri State email.

 3. Attend an individual interview

 A select number of high-ranking candidates from SOAR Carousel will be invited to attend a second round of interviews with Orientation & Transition Programs staff.

-Invitations will be sent to your Missouri State email account by Monday, November 11.
+Invitations will be sent to your Missouri State email account.
 This email will contain instructions for scheduling an interview time and additional information.